ryansgot/minitoco/server/README.md

 Currently, I only have instructions for Mac OSX.
 If you want instructions for linux, it should be pretty easy as well.
 Instead of colima, use minikube.
 Instead of brew, use whatever package manager you use.
 On Windows, you should use Docker Desktop and follow Docker's instructions.

+> *Note*:
+> You DO NOT need to have npm installed to RUN the server.
+All the necessary NPM functions to run the service are handled in docker container, startup scripts, etc. This includes the database migration.
+I did this for people who just want to run the server--not develop it.
+In a real project, I would not run `npx prisma migrate dev` on every app invocation, however, since you'll just be running the server, I optimized for your usecase.

 ## Mac OSX
 The following process takes a few minutes--especially on an older device.
 Homebrew is required for these instructions to work.
 If you don't have homebrew, install that first.